-Notes: Property income in EUROMOD is obtained by the sum of taxable rent (i.e 85% of rent) and cadastral income of main residence and other buildings (imputed due to the lack of info in the original data).
-Self-employment income corrected for tax evasion.
-Amounts are expressed in euro per year.
-Sources: Agenzia delle Entrate, Analysis of Tax Records.
+Notes: Property income in EUROMOD is obtained by the sum of taxable rent (i.e 85% of rent) and cadastral income of main residence and other buildings (imputed due to the lack of info in the original

-Next we evaluate how well the 2013 income data are updated to represent 2014-2016.
+Next we evaluate how well the 2014 income data are updated to represent 2015-2017.
 Using the uprating factors of monetary values included in the model, we are able to capture quite well the aggregate amounts.
 The unchanged socio-economic structure of the data (i.e. we do not apply any re-weighting of the data) could be a potential problem in the representation of the aggregate numbers of recipients, in particular in years subject to important changes in the labour market as those affected by the economic crisis.
 However, it seems that the figures are not affected by substantial changes over the period, with the exception of property income which results to be overestimated in EUROMOD over the period, due to the difficulty of defining accurate uprating factors.

 Table 27.
-EUROMOD validation: income sources included and not simulated, 2014
+EUROMOD validation: income sources included and not simulated, 2015